afknapping/github-from-scratch/_posts/2013-09-01-second-page.md

 Having a page is nice, but having more pages is more nice.
 So lets add another one.

 #### Challenge
-Make a new page kittens.html and put a paragraph with "hello kittens" on it.
+Make a new page `kittens.html` and put a paragraph with "hello kittens" on it.
 Then add an image with a kitten.
 Finally, add a link from index.html to your new kittens.html and vice versa.

 #### How to do it

 The first part should be well-known to you from the last lesson:

 Start with adding a new file called `kittens.html`.
-Remember the "paragraph" tag from last lesson?
+Remember the "paragraph" tag?
 Make one and write "hello kittens" inside.

 ![]({{ site.baseurl }}/assets/images/html-3.png)